RomaZherko21/good-food/README.md

 # Purpose

-This project is something like food blog, where you can create account, create your own recipes and communicate with other bloggers.\
+This project is something like food blog, where you can create account, create your own recipes and communicate with other bloggers.
-\

-### This project was created to practise with:\
+### This project was created to practise with:

 - **_Backend:_** MySQL, express, sequelize, socketIO, lowDB;
 - **_Frontend:_** React, react hooks, TypeScript;
-- **_Tests:_** react-testing-library, supertest;
+- **_Testing:_** react-testing-library, supertest;
 - **_DevOps:_** docker.

 ## Installation